Zero Tolerance Policy.

 In rare cases, where behaviour does not improve or where there has been serious aggression or violence, the clinic may take steps to remove a patient from the practice list.
 This decision is made carefully and in line with national guidance.
 In cases involving violence or threats of violence, removal may occur immediately and the police may be involved.

 Despite this policy, all patients will continue to receive care based on clinical need.
-However, this may be provided in a way that ensures the safety of staff and others.
+However, this may be provided in a way that ensures the safety of staff and others — for example, by arranging appointments in a controlled environment, with additional staff present, or at a different time.

 Where patients present a higher risk, additional measures may be taken.
-This could include arranging appointments in a controlled environment or with additional staff present.
+This could include arranging appointments in a controlled environment, with additional staff present, or with specific safeguards in place.

 Staff safety is a priority.
-The clinic has systems in place to reduce risk, including staff training, safe room layouts, and procedures for managing incidents.
+The clinic has systems in place to reduce risk, including:

 If an incident occurs, staff will be supported and appropriate follow-up actions will be taken.
 This may include internal review, reporting, and external support where required.